Zululand Rhino Orphanage

 The Challenge

 With the unprecedented increase in rhino poaching in the last decade we have seen a huge rise in the number of rhino calves left orphaned as a result of attacks on their mothers.
-Sometimes the little rhino baby is left grieving over the loss of its mother, but on many occasions, the calf is also badly injured.
-The poachers will attack the baby to stop it ‘interrupting’ them while they try to remove the horn from its mum before the anti-poaching patrols reach them.
+The calves, far too young to be alone in the wild are left abandoned, often refusing to leave their dead mother’s side.
+And in the most extreme cases poachers will attack the baby to stop it ‘interrupting’ them while they try to remove the horn from its mum before the anti-poaching patrols reach them.

 Rhino Orphan Leko Arrival